spacetelescope/crds/docs/crds_users_guide/source/installation.rst

 If you are currently working on only a single project,  it may be helpful to declare that project::

     % setenv CRDS_OBSERVATORY   hst (or jwst)

+**NOTE:**  CRDS operates from and manages the CRDS cache.
+Direct edits of the cache are not recommended in most cases,  with the possible exception of in-place edits of personal rules or reference files.
+Changes to other files or directory structure,   including cache creation,  are not recommended.
+Files in the cache are subject to automatic replacement or deletion by the CRDS framework and should be viewed as temporary working copies only.

 Setup for On Site Operartional Use (HST or JWST)
 ------------------------------------------------